 Don’t try to “hide” your age or insecurities with too much makeup

 Makeup can add to your appearance if you use it properly; however, if you are using your makeup to cover-up your signs of age, it will only magnify it!
 Use of too much concealer, foundation, or powder can accentuate wrinkles and highlight the age spots we are so desperately trying to cover.
+You’ll not look like women over 50—instead way older.

 Your appearance should grow and evolve as you do, allowing you to move confidently through all stages of your life.
 I recommend keeping your look as natural as possible to highlight your strong features while adding a polished and professional air to your presence.

 And finally, make it a point to take care of yourself!
 Even if you have spent much of your time taking care of your children, family, and others, it is imperative to also pay attention to your own self-development and how you are showing up for yourself.
 Invest in your health and appearance.
+Women over 50 often forget to take care of themselves after all these years taking care of others.

 Maybe this looks like investing in skincare products, treating yourself to a massage, or getting your hair done.
 Or maybe this means buying some new updated pieces for your professional wardrobe in order to show those around you that by taking care of yourself first, you can better take care of others.